 These research groups are complemented by two conceptual transversal axes:

-b) the reflection of the role of Centers for Advanced Studies and academic knowledge-production in Latin America in the Global Knowledge Society.
+b) Latin America in the Global Knowledge Society.

-In addition to the research groups and transversal axis, senior and junior fellows from associated institutions will conduct research stays at the CALAS centers, present their findings, and publish them in a suitable form via the CALAS Internet platform.
+In addition to the research groups and transversal axis, senior and junior fellows from associated institutions will conduct research stays at the CALAS centers, present their findings, and publish them in a suitable form via the CALAS publication channels.